-- to study kinship inequalities by combining classical demographic approaches with new data, methods, and technologies;
+- To study kinship inequalities by combining classic demographic approaches with new data, methods, and technologies.

-- to improve our understanding of population dynamics by leveraging insights from kinship demography; and
+- To improve our understanding of population dynamics by leveraging insights from kinship demography.

 The study of kinship has a long tradition in demography, often in the context of analytical family demography.
-Yet, applying a ‘kinship lens’ to broader social phenomena will produce novel insights.
-The group conducts research on four main substantive areas: (1) kin availability, intergenerational overlap, and transfers; (2) the experience of kin loss and bereavement; (3) the effects of demographic change on family structures; and (4) the implications of these processes for families, and societies.
-These are pressing topics as families becomes increasingly diverse and complex, extending beyond biological kin and across national borders.
+Yet, applying a “kinship lens” to broader social phenomena will produce novel insights.
+The group conducts research on four main substantive areas: (i) kin availability, intergenerational overlap, and transfers; (ii) the experience of kin loss and bereavement; (iii) the effects of demographic change on family structures; and (iv) the implications of these processes for families and societies.
+These are pressing topics as families become increasingly diverse and complex, extending beyond biological kin and across national borders.